awesumrit/Killer-Sudoku/README.md

 You use this repository at your own risk.

 ## Contact Me
 Please do not hesitate to contact me if you have any comments.
-My email address: [moein.owhadi@gmail.com](mailto:moein.owhadi@gmail.com)
+My email address is [moein.owhadi@gmail.com](mailto:moein.owhadi@gmail.com).